dardotjs/hacktoberfest2018/README.md

 ![hacktoberfest-coming-soon 1x](https://user-images.githubusercontent.com/3260441/46313459-9779a000-c5d0-11e8-8235-4e4307490dcc.png)

+<h3 align="center"> April 22th, 2022 Update: THIS REPO IS A PUBLIC ARCHIVE, Future ventures will have dedicated repositories Thanks for your checkin it out! </h3>

 ## What is Hacktoberfest?

 Hacktoberfest is a month-long celebration of open source software.
 Started originally by our friends at [DigitalOcean](http://digitalocean.com)